jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Morrigna.md

 RacialMods:
 Languages: Abyssal, Celestial, Infernal; speak with animals (including vermin), tongues
 SQ: change shape (any animal or humanoid), spirit touch
+SpecialAbilities:
+  Spells (Su): >
-SpecialAbilities: Spells A morrigna casts spells as a 12th-level inquisitor.
+    A morrigna casts spells as a 12th-level inquisitor.
   Spider Sight (Su): >
     A morrigna can see through the eyes of a spider swarm she summons as though it were the sensor of an arcane eye spell.
 She does not have to concentrate to use this ability.
   Wrappings (Su): >